 We had a standard double room in the East Wing of the hotel.
 The room was adequate in all respects with a classic design and furnishings.

 The room had a large walk-in closet that was as big as the bathroom.
 There was also a mini bar with reasonable prices for drinks and snacks.
 The room lacked a hairdryer, although I suspect housekeeping would supply one if requested.

-Wifi was free, fast and required no password or login.
-The wifi worked automatically at all of the accommodations and clubhouses at the resort!
+WiFi was free, fast and required no password or login.
+WiFi worked automatically at all of the accommodations and clubhouses at the resort!